Skip to main content

 • introduce the school and the research conducted at the school.

-• highlight prominent research groups or professors that are involved in the programme.
+• highlight prominent research groups that are involved in the programme.

 • highlight research facilities that can be utilised by the students.